pycroscopy/atomai/docs/source/README.rst

 What is AtomAI
 --------------

-AtomAI is a simple Python package for machine learning-based analysis of experimental atom-resolved data from electron and scanning probe microscopes, which doesn't require any advanced knowledge of Python (or machine learning).
+AtomAI is a Pytorch-based package for deep/machine learning analysis of microscopy data, which doesn't require any advanced knowledge of Python (or machine learning).
 It is the next iteration of the `AICrystallographer project <https://github.com/pycroscopy/AICrystallographer>`_.
+The intended audience is domain scientists with basic knowledge of how to use NumPy and Matplotlib.

 How to use it
 -------------

-AtomAI has two main modules: *atomnet* and *atomstat*.
-The *atomnet* is for training neural networks (with just one line of code) and for applying trained models to finding atoms and defects in image data (which also takes  a single line of code).
-The *atomstat* allows taking the *atomnet* predictions and performing the statistical analysis on the local image descriptors associated with the identified atoms and defects (e.g., principal component analysis of atomic distortions in a single image or computing gaussian mixture model components with the transition probabilities for movies).

 Quickstart: AtomAI in the Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^